 Most of us aren’t going to suddenly be able to put an extra $300 or $400 a month toward our retirement efforts.
 As a result, it might be necessary to step up your efforts a little bit at a time.
 Figure out how much extra you can put toward your retirement right now, and start doing that immediately.

-As you become comfortable with your new retirement contributions, you can begin look for ways to step up your investment.
-Every couple of months, increase your what you put toward retirement by a little bit more.
+As you become comfortable with your new retirement contributions, you can begin to look for ways to step up your investment.
+Every couple of months, increase you are what you put toward retirement by a little bit more.
 Over time, you will reach your goal, and do so without overly burdening your monthly budget.